Inference for Large-Scale Linear Systems with Known Coefficients: The Test

 \subsubsection{Alternative Sampling Frameworks}

 While we have focused on i.i.d.\ settings for simplicity, we note that extensions to other asymptotic frameworks are conceptually straightforward.
-One interesting such extension is to the problem of sub-vector inference in a class of models defined by conditional moment inequalities.
-In particular, we may follow an insight due to \cite{andrews2019inference}, who note that in an empirically relevant class of models defined by conditional moment inequalities, the parameter of interest $\pi$ is known to satisfy
+One interesting such extension is to combine our analysis with the insights in \cite{andrews2019inference} concerning the problem sub-vector inference in a class of models defined by conditional moment inequalities.
+In particular, \cite{andrews2019inference} note that in an empirically relevant class of models the parameter of interest $\pi$ satisfies

 where $G(D,\pi) \in \mathbf R^p$, $M(W,\pi)$ is a $p\times d_\delta$ matrix, and both are known functions of $(D,W,\pi)$. \cite{andrews2019inference} observe that the structure of these models is such that testing whether a specified value $\pi_0$ satisfies \eqref{eq:alt1} is facilitated by conditioning on $\{W_i\}_{i=1}^n$.
 As we next argue, their important insight carries over to our framework.